barnaclebarnes/open-data/plugins/deko-boko-open-govt/readme.txt

 * Security in addition to reCAPTCHA is included.
 Deko Boko protects against email header injections and XSS attacks.

-**New in Version 1.2**
+**New Features in Version 1.2**

 * You can have Deko Boko load its stylesheet only on pages where you use the Deko Boko contact form, so it won't be loaded unnecessarily on other pages.

 * Localization support: a dekoboko.pot file is included to enable translations to other languages.
+French and Spanish translations included in version 1.2.2.

 * A sample form is included, to help you make your own custom contact form.